sbelakho2/apex-mediation-platform/monitoring/README.md

 - Slow query detection (>1s)
 - Queue depth and backlog age
 - Processing rates
+- Use the `Queue` regex filter (`$queue_filter`) to focus any panel/table on one or more queues when high-cardinality installs make the legend unreadable.

 **Key Metrics:**
 - `db_query_duration_seconds` - Query execution time